-- Personnel policies;

 - Affirmative Action and/or Section 3 plans;

 - Copies of any employment advertisements;

 - Documentation of efforts to identify, train, involve, and/or hire minority and lowincome residents;

-- EEO Form-429; and
+- EEO Form-426; and

 - Minority business participation including documentation of procurement efforts to solicit locally owned, minority, and women-owned businesses.

-PRDOH will maintain the following FHEO data and information for direct-recipient projects as well as summary reports submitted by subrecipients and contractors:
+PRDOH will maintain the following FHEO data and information for direct-recipient projects:

-- Documentation of efforts to affirmatively further fair housing; - AFHM Plans, tenant applicant data, and supporting documentation; - Documentation of all Reasonable Accommodation Requests made in any of the CDBG-DR/MIT Programs; - Documentation of any FHEO related Policy changes that are made; - Documentation of marketing and outreach activities; - Language Access Plan Compliance; - Contractor Compliance: Records of any monitoring trips to project site and any findings; copies of contractors' monthly utilization report; - Program Beneficiaries: Activity-level records of applicants and direct and indirect beneficiaries by race, ethnicity, and gender characteristics (i.e., male, or female head of household, etc.)
+- Documentation of efforts to affirmatively further fair housing; - AFHM Plans, tenant demographic data, and supporting documentation; - Documentation of all Reasonable Accommodation Requests made in any of the CDBG-DR/MIT Programs; Documentation of marketing and outreach activities; - LAP Compliance; - Contractor Compliance: Records of any monitoring trips to project site and any findings; copies of contractors' monthly utilization report; - Program Beneficiaries: Activity-level records of individual beneficiaries by race, ethnicity, and gender characteristics (i.e., male, or female head of household, etc.) - Displacement and/or Relocation: Data on race, head of household, age and income of persons affected.